 PROS

-- 62% say the biggest "pro" to online recruiting is a tie between increased exposure to a wider candidate pool and ease of use. - 61% also say that online recruiting gives them the ability to reach out to passive candidates. - 55% say that it allows them to have shorter hiring times.
+62% say the biggest "pro" to online recruiting is a tie between increased exposure to a wider candidate pool and ease of use.

+61% also say that online recruiting gives them the ability to reach out to passive candidates.